Rip Curl Blog

 Yeah!
 I mean, Jack definitely wanted to go sooner, because he's been gone for so long - but we are trying to wait until Banks is at least two months old.
 Right now, he's at six weeks.
 I think we're just going to hang in Australia.
 Jack has a few contests, all of that.

-Will you and Banks travel with Jack on the QS a fair bit this year?
+Will you and Banks travel with him a fair bit?

 Well good luck Alana!
 We can't wait to meet the little guy - and get him in the water one day!